Colombia Country Report

 Health and Medical

-Mosquito-borne diseases, including yellow fever, are the major non-routine epidemiological concern in the country.
+Mosquito-borne diseases, including yellow fever, are the country's major non-routine epidemiological concern.
+Vaccines before travel are also required, for example, for yellow fever.
 High-quality medical facilities can be found in all major cities.
-More rural areas will have lesser facilities, depending upon an individual’s specific healthcare needs.
-All major medications can be obtained in most cities.
-The availability of medicines in less populated areas will vary.
-Tap water is considered safe for consumption unless otherwise directed.
+Access to quality healthcare outside of major cities is generally very limited, and services offered are usually basic.
+Most cities offer all major medications, but the availability of medicines in less populated areas will vary.
+Tap water is not considered safe for drinking unless otherwise directed.

 Political